novalis78/btc-mars-bridge/README.md

 4. **Complete the swap**
    - Use the "Complete swap" option to claim the Bitcoin, revealing the preimage
-   - The customer can then use the preimage to claim the MarsCoin
+   - The customer can then use the preimage to claim the Marscoin

 5. **Refund (if needed)**
    - If the swap doesn't complete, you can use the refund option once the timelock expires
-   - This will return your MarsCoin to your original address
+   - This will return your Marscoin to your original address

 ### Programmatic API